hongminhcbg/gcp-ace/examptopics.md

     You are deploying your application on a Compute Engine instance that communicates with Cloud SQL.
 You will use Cloud SQL Proxy to allow your application to communicate to the database using the service account associated with the application's instance.
 You want to follow the Google-recommended best practice of providing minimum access for the role assigned to the service account.
 What should you do?
     ---
     Assign the Cloud SQL Client role.

+# 106

+    Your team develops stateless services that run on Google Kubernetes Engine (GKE).
+You need to deploy a new service that will only be accessed by other services running in the GKE cluster.
+The service will need to scale as quickly as possible to respond to changing load.
+What should you do?
+    ---
+    Use a Horizontal Pod Autoscaler to scale the containers, and expose them via a ClusterIP Service.

+# 107

+    You recently migrated a monolithic application to Google Cloud by breaking it down into microservices.
+One of the microservices is deployed using Cloud
+    Functions.
+As you modernize the application, you make a change to the API of the service that is backward-incompatible.
+You need to support both existing callers who use the original API and new callers who use the new API.
+What should you do?
+    ---
+    Leave the original Cloud Function as-is and deploy a second Cloud Function with the new API.
+Use Cloud Endpoints to provide an API gateway that exposes a versioned API